Grilled BBQ Chicken

 Photo by Alexandra Grablewski (Chronicle Books, 2018)

 We have a running joke about chicken in my family.
-Whenever I say we’re having chicken for dinner, my husband says, “Chicken again?” and then rattles off a seemingly endless list of chicken dinners his mother used to make: “Chicken parmesan, chicken cutlets, chicken schnitzel, chicken casserole, chicken pot pie” and so on.
-The kids jump right on the bandwagon, groaning about all my chicken dinners.
-What they don’t realize is that this only makes me even more determined to change their minds about chicken.
-You could almost say I’m on a chicken crusade!
-Luckily, these BBQ chicken breasts always win everybody over.
-They are absolutely loaded with smoky barbecue flavor.
-I guarantee clean plates all around.
-Winner, winner chicken dinner!
+Whenever I say we’re having chicken for dinner, my husband says, “Chicken again?” and then rattles off a seemingly endless list of chicken dinners his mother used to make: chicken parm, chicken cutlets, chicken schnitzel, chicken pot pie, and so on.
+The kids immediately pile on, groaning about all my chicken dinners.
+Luckily, these BBQ chicken breasts always win everyone over.
+They’re smoky, saucy, and loaded with barbecue flavor.
+I guarantee clean plates all around—proof there’s always room for one more chicken dinner!

 “I made this chicken twice in the past week and received raves both times.
 Easy peasy and definitely crowd-pleasing!”